Anatomiclab/GastroFLOW/README.md

 (Machine Learning Algorithm).csv: A .csv file containing the triage list of machine learning models for the internal data.

-Note: This section does not contain the malignancy prediction scores.
-If you want to generate malignancy prediction scores for AUC calculation or determining priorities for cases triaging, please refer to the "**External Dataset, Internal Dataset for Score**" section.
+Note: This section does not include malignancy prediction scores.
+If you want to generate malignancy prediction scores for AUC calculation or prioritize cases for triaging, please refer to the "External Dataset, Internal Dataset for Score" section.

 ### Generation of malignancy prediction scores for external dataset